-There is so much to see within the Hawaii Volcanoes National Park, you'll want to go back several times.
+There is so much to see within the Hawaii Volcanoes National Park, when it's open again you'll want to go back several times.

 Inside the Thurston lava tube, HI Volcanoes Natn'l Park.

 Ancient petroglyph, just off the Chain Of Craters Rd.

 Hilo Farmers Market A special Hilo activity is the farmers market downtown.
 Local farmers sell their fresh produce and other foods and tropical flowers 7 days a week, and their prices are so low you'll be shocked, especially after you've seen the grocery store prices.
 You'll find exotic and international foods to sample, too.
 On Wednesdays and Saturdays, artists and artisans sell crafts and gift items at the farmers market, and you can shop for unusual gifts to bring home to your friends.
 (By the way, our very favorite lilikoi jam and lilikoi butter made by Les' Menehune Kitchen - Les and Dionne are usually selling their jams and butters on Wednesdays and Saturdays at the Hilo farmers market.)

 Beaches, Beaches, Beaches!